lee2sman/archive/items/food.md

 image: food.webp
 alt: Page spread showing text and a black and white image of the FOOD storefront
 license:
+editor_note: I wish I had seen this exhibit.
+Failing that, reading this exhibition catalog is the next best thing.
 ---

 FOOD, an exhibition by White Columns, curated by Catherine Morris, published by Walter König, 52 pages, 8 1/4" X 11 11/16", offset, staple-bound.